Someone you believed betrayed you - Cue Card # 627

 Model Answer 2:

-Deception and betrayal are more widespread today than in the past.
-It is a shame that it has become more common and somewhat of a daily occurrence and used to be considered an unmentionable sin in the past.
-Unfortunately, I have got cheated a number of times by others but for the sake of my cue card, today I will share the worst incident when I got cheated by a close friend of mine whom I believed.
-That was shocking and unexpected for me and the bitter feeling still linger.
+I believe deception and betrayal are more widespread today than in the past.
+It is a shame that it has become so common today, which used to be considered an unmentionable sin in the past.
+Unfortunately, I have been cheated a number of times by others but for the sake of this topic, today, I will share the worst incident when I got stung by a close friend of mine whom I believed.
+That was shocking and unexpected for me and the bitter feeling still lingers.

-In 2016 when I was doing my post-graduation, and in the last semester, it was mandatory for us to submit a software project for 200 marks.
-At that time, almost everyone from my class was assisting companies of their choices to make a project for the final submission and others were buying it from various companies, though this was not legit.
-Although an internship was not mandatory, still students were ready to do anything for their final submission.
-Neither I was financially capable to purchase a software project nor was I able to do an internship with the companies.
-Finally, I decided to do it on my own and with the help of the internet.
+In 2017 when I was doing my post-graduation, we needed to submit a software project for 100 marks in the final term.
+At that time, almost everyone from my class was assisting companies of their choices to complete an internship or working hard to make a project for the final submission.
+I couldn't do an internship with any of these companies as it required some strong recommendations, which I did not have.
+So, I decided to complete a software project on my own with the help of the internet.
 And I finally did that.
 I painstakingly finished the project and spent many sleepless nights to complete it.

-I had a friend in my class, who was in the same situation as mine and she was struggling with it.
-Just for humanity's sake, I would not express her real name.
-Let's assume that her name was Raima.
+I had a friend in my class, who was in the same situation as mine, and she was struggling with it.
+Just for humanity's sake, I would not expose her.
 She belonged to a poor family and didn’t even have her own laptop.
 I decided to help her by submitting my individual project as a group project.
-For this purpose, I gave her all my work details to revise it before the final submission date.
+For this purpose, I gave her all my work details so that she could revise it before the final submission and presentation date.

-Regrettably, that was my biggest mistake in my life, as she cheated me on that and submitted my project as her own individual project a week prior to the submission date.
-That was unexpected and was an act against morality.
+Regrettably, that was one of the biggest mistakes in my life, as she betrayed me, and submitted my project as her own individual project a week prior to the submission date.
+That was unexpected and an act against morality.
 I was deceived so badly that I lost faith in helping others.
-I was trying to help her and she stabbed me from back as a reward!
+I was trying to help her and she stabbed me in the back as a reward!
 I was so crestfallen and dismayed that I felt helpless and depressed for a couple of days.

 [Written by - Sharuti Sharma]